 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
 The Company is exposed to credit risk primarily associated to cash and restricted cash equivalents and receivables, net of allowances.
+Management believes that the credit risk concentration with respect to these financial instruments is remote as the balances primarily consist of amounts on deposit with a major financial institution and amounts receivable from the Government of Canada.
 The carrying amount of assets included on the statements of financial position represents the maximum credit exposure.